-You can adjust a recipe to make a larger or smaller amount of food than is called for by the recipe.
+You can adjust a recipe to make a larger or smaller amount of food than the original recipe produces.
 When you change the amounts of ingredients in a recipe, it is important that you keep the ratios the same.
 If not, you may find that what you have created does not taste good or have the right texture.